gsiems/tdm/notes.md

 ## Entities

- * An entity is a named collection of one or more attributes
+ * An entity is a named container for one or more attributes
  * Entity names for any given model must be unique
  * All business objects (as I learned it) are entities
  * Not all entities are business objects